darkMechanicum/fiotcher/README.md

 1. Current `FileSystemTracker` implementation is based upon Java API `WatchService`, so if nested directories are created fast, so file can be lost.
 This can be fixed with fallback method, scanning with plain BFS search at second thread and registering new directories in the watcher service.
-2. At now Trackers are all single threaded.
-This can be fixed by hiding asynchronous processing in trackers themselves, or launching them multiple times.

 _A treasure lies beneath this endless abyss of code history_